Bandwidth/bandwidth.github.io/numbers/guides/hostedMessaging.md

 This walks through how to programmatically import Phone Numbers to your account for use with [Bandwidth's Messaging Products](../../messaging/about.md).

+### Important note about imported Phone Numbers and Line Features.

+Line Options feature management is **NOT** available for Phone numbers that have been imported for use with Hosted Messaging.

 ## Assumptions

 * Familiarity with [Account API Credentials](../../guides/accountCredentials.md)